sebinsua/dotcom/posts/use-notation-to-unmask-relationships.md

 I think it’s very easy to get tunnel vision when programming and to not see mathematical relationships.
 For those of you that grew up in the UK, this is [Key Stage 3 material that is covered prior to GCSE maths](https://www.bbc.co.uk/bitesize/topics/z83rkqt/articles/z6f6nk7), yet it wasn’t my first instinct to reach for it.

+### Conclusion

-The learning I took away from this problem was that even if you haven’t yet developed the right mindset to immediately discern mathematical solutions, writing things down using mathematical notation can be a very useful tool in your arsenal as it can make these relationships more apparent and help with pattern matching approaches to solving problems.
+The learning I took away from this was that even if you haven’t yet developed the right mindset to immediately discern mathematical solutions, writing things down using mathematical notation can be a very useful tool in your arsenal.
+It can make these relationships more apparent and help with pattern matching mathematical approaches to solving problems.